Skip to content

 Notion is best for collaborative teams and those who want notes, docs, and databases in one tool.
 Obsidian excels for personal knowledge management with its linked-note approach.
 Apple Notes is surprisingly powerful for Apple users wanting simplicity.
 For legacy Evernote users, consider switching to Notion or Obsidian—Evernote has fallen behind.

 Note-taking apps have evolved from simple text editors into powerful knowledge management systems.
 Today's tools offer backlinks, databases, AI assistance, and collaboration features that would've seemed like science fiction a decade ago.
 But this power comes with complexity—and the 'best' app depends entirely on how you think and work.
-I've used every major note app extensively, and I'll help you cut through the feature marketing to find what actually matters.
+This guide cuts through the feature marketing to focus on what actually matters for different types of thinkers and workflows.

 What Are Modern Note-Taking Apps?